leanprover-community/blog/posts/month-in-mathlib-may-2024.md

   * In Lie theory, Johan Commelin established several important structural properties of Lie algebras.
 This included [PR #12297](https://github.com/leanprover-community/mathlib4/pull/12297) which establishes the existence of Cartan subalgebras, [PR #13391](https://github.com/leanprover-community/mathlib4/pull/13391) which proves that semisimplicity follows from the existence of a non-degenerate invariant form, [PR #13265](https://github.com/leanprover-community/mathlib4/pull/13265) which specialises this result to the case of the Killing form, and [PR #13217](https://github.com/leanprover-community/mathlib4/pull/13217) which proves that semisimple Lie algebras have trivial (solvable) radical.
 Care was taken to ensure that none of these results make any assumptions on the characteristic of the coefficients.
 Separately, the theory of root spaces was further developed.
 Firstly [PR #12712](https://github.com/leanprover-community/mathlib4/pull/12712) added a proof that elements of a Cartan subalgebra are semisimple, and [PR #13076](https://github.com/leanprover-community/mathlib4/pull/13076) added the definition and basic properties of `sl₂` triples.
 Using these [PR #12937](https://github.com/leanprover-community/mathlib4/pull/12937) added the proof that root spaces of a semisimple Lie algebra relative to a splitting Cartan subalgebra are 1-dimensional.
 Andrew Yang then took up the reins and authored a series of PRs culminating in the wonderful [PR #13307](https://github.com/leanprover-community/mathlib4/pull/13307) which proved that the roots of a semisimple Lie algebra are an abstract (reduced, crystallographic) root system.
   * [PR #12721](https://github.com/leanprover-community/mathlib4/pull/12721) :: feat(Algebra/Category/ModuleCat): the category of presheaves of modules is abelian
   * Amelia Livingston added some boilerplate defining coalgebra isomorphisms in [PR #11970](https://github.com/leanprover-community/mathlib4/pull/11970), the category of coalgebras in [PR #11972](https://github.com/leanprover-community/mathlib4/pull/11972), and homomorphisms and isomorphisms of bialgebras in [PR #11962](https://github.com/leanprover-community/mathlib4/pull/11962) and [PR #11971](https://github.com/leanprover-community/mathlib4/pull/11971).
 This API will be used to define the monoidal category structure on co/bi/Hopf algebras.
 It will also be linked to Kim Morrison's work on co/bi/Hopf monoids, as well as the material about group objects formalised at [Formalisation of Mathematics: Workshop for Women and Mathematicians of Minority Gender](https://www.icms.org.uk/Formalisation) with Rebecca Bellovin and Sophie Morel.
-  * Joël Riou
-    * [PR #12713](https://github.com/leanprover-community/mathlib4/pull/12713) :: feat(Algebra/Category/ModuleCat): the category of presheaves of modules has colimits
   * Mitchell Lee laid the groundwork for future material on Coxeter groups.
 [PR #11465] defines the length function on a Coxeter group and proves its basic properties.
 [PR #11466] defines reflections and inversions in a Coxeter group and proves that the inversion sequence of a reduced word consists of distinct reflections.
   * In [PR #12647], Mitchell Lee formalized a proof of the equational criterion for vanishing, a necessary and sufficient criterion for a sum of pure tensors in the tensor product of two modules to vanish.
-  * Jz Pan
-    * [PR #13322](https://github.com/leanprover-community/mathlib4/pull/13322) :: feat: add the definition of `OrzechProperty`
-  * Scott Carnahan
-    * [PR #11797](https://github.com/leanprover-community/mathlib4/pull/11797) :: feat (Algebra/Vertex) Heterogeneous vertex operators
+  * Scott Carnahan is working on defining vertex algebras: [PR #11797](https://github.com/leanprover-community/mathlib4/pull/11797) defines heterogeneous vertex operators.
-  * Misc
-    * [PR #7778](https://github.com/leanprover-community/mathlib4/pull/7778) :: feat(RingTheory.DedekindDomain.Factorization): add factorization of fractional ideals
-    * [PR #11899](https://github.com/leanprover-community/mathlib4/pull/11899) :: feat(Algebra/Homology): embeddings of complex shapes
-    * [PR #13100](https://github.com/leanprover-community/mathlib4/pull/13100) :: Feat(RingTheory/Ideal/AssociatedPrime): Union of associated primes is the set of zero divisors
-    * [PR #13119](https://github.com/leanprover-community/mathlib4/pull/13119) :: Feat(LinearAlgebra/TensorProduct/Basic): Image of bilinear map in terms of tensor product
-    * [PR #13120](https://github.com/leanprover-community/mathlib4/pull/13120) :: Feat(RingTheory/Ideal/LocalRing): Maximal ideal of local ring is contained in the jacobson radical of any ideal
-    * [PR #13118](https://github.com/leanprover-community/mathlib4/pull/13118) :: Feat(LinearAlgebra/TensorProduct/Basic): Tensoring with the action of a scalar gives the action of that scalar
-    * [PR #13126](https://github.com/leanprover-community/mathlib4/pull/13126) :: Feat(Algebra/Exact): Transport of exact sequences & the behavior under quotienting
-    * [PR #13127](https://github.com/leanprover-community/mathlib4/pull/13127) :: Feat(LinearAlgebra/TensorProduct/RightExactness): Tensoring with a quotient of the ring
-    * [PR #13290](https://github.com/leanprover-community/mathlib4/pull/13290) :: feat(RingTheory/RootsOfUnity): product representation of the order of a primitive root of unity
-    * [PR #12624](https://github.com/leanprover-community/mathlib4/pull/12624) :: feat(Algebra/Homology): morphisms of cochain complexes that are degreewise epi with an injective kernel
-    * [PR #12638](https://github.com/leanprover-community/mathlib4/pull/12638) :: feat(Algebra/Homology): consequences of the homology sequence

 * Algebraic Geometry.
   * [PR #12917](https://github.com/leanprover-community/mathlib4/pull/12917) by Jonas van der Schaaf, Amelia Livingston and later Christian Merten defines closed immersions.
-  * [PR #9433](https://github.com/leanprover-community/mathlib4/pull/9433) :: feat(AlgebraicGeometry/EllipticCurve/Jacobian): implement group operation polynomials for Jacobian coordinates

 * Analysis.
-  * Sébastien Gouëzel completed the proof that the Fourier transform is well defined on the Schwartz space of a Euclidean space.
-[PR #12769](https://github.com/leanprover-community/mathlib4/pull/12769) shows how one can bound derivatives of the Fourier transform of a function (multiplied by a power function) in terms of derivatives of the initial function (multiplied by a power function).
-[PR #12144](https://github.com/leanprover-community/mathlib4/pull/12144) uses this to define the Fourier transform as a continuous linear equivalence on Schwartz space (taking advantage of the Fourier inversion formula to get the inverse direction from the forward direction).
-Note that the Schwartz space is a Fréchet space but not a normed space, so this builds on a lot of analysis on Fréchet spaces in terms of families of seminorms.
-  * Chris Birkbeck proved that Eisenstein series converge uniformly in [PR #10377](https://github.com/leanprover-community/mathlib4/pull/10377) and that they are holomorphic in [PR #11013](https://github.com/leanprover-community/mathlib4/pull/11013).
-This will soon to used to show that they are modular forms.
-  * Sébastien Gouëzel
-    * [PR #11937](https://github.com/leanprover-community/mathlib4/pull/11937) :: feat: integration by parts for line derivatives and Frechet derivatives
-  * Chris Birkbeck
-    * [PR #12758](https://github.com/leanprover-community/mathlib4/pull/12758) :: Define the cotangent function.
-  * Xavier Généreux
-    * [PR #7919](https://github.com/leanprover-community/mathlib4/pull/7919) :: feat: Hadamard three-lines theorem
   * Jireh Loreaux and Anatole Dedecker completed the development of the non-unital continuous functional calculus.
 Although the generic API has been in place for a few months, the relevant instances for C⋆-algebras were missing.
 Work progressed in a piecemeal fashion, but [PR #13326](https://github.com/leanprover-community/mathlib4/pull/13326) provides a version of the Stone-Weiertrass theorem for continuous functions vanishing at zero, namely that the non-unital star subalgebra generated by the identity function is dense.
 This is essential for [PR #13363](https://github.com/leanprover-community/mathlib4/pull/13363) which provides uniqueness instances for the non-unital continuous functional calculus.
 Then [PR #13327](https://github.com/leanprover-community/mathlib4/pull/13327) and [PR #13365](https://github.com/leanprover-community/mathlib4/pull/13365) provide instances of the non-unital continuous functional calculus for non-unital C⋆-algebras and generic restriction lemmas for scalar subrings.
 These are obtained by first considering the unitization of the algebra, obtaining a unital functional calculus there, and then realizing a non-unital functional calculus by appropriately restricting the unital one to functions vanishing at zero.
 Finally, [PR #13541](https://github.com/leanprover-community/mathlib4/pull/13541) obtains a non-unital continuous functional calculus from a unital one, which will be necessary to get a non-unital instance on matrices, for example.
+  * Sébastien Gouëzel completed the proof that the Fourier transform is well defined on the Schwartz space of a Euclidean space.
+[PR #12769](https://github.com/leanprover-community/mathlib4/pull/12769) shows how one can bound derivatives of the Fourier transform of a function (multiplied by a power function) in terms of derivatives of the initial function (multiplied by a power function) and [PR #11937](https://github.com/leanprover-community/mathlib4/pull/11937) proves a version of integration by parts for line/Fréchet derivatives.
+[PR #12144](https://github.com/leanprover-community/mathlib4/pull/12144) puts these results together to define the Fourier transform as a continuous linear equivalence on Schwartz space (taking advantage of the Fourier inversion formula to get the inverse direction from the forward direction).
+Note that the Schwartz space is a Fréchet space but not a normed space, so this builds on a lot of analysis on Fréchet spaces in terms of families of seminorms.
+  * Chris Birkbeck proved that Eisenstein series converge uniformly in [PR #10377](https://github.com/leanprover-community/mathlib4/pull/10377) and that they are holomorphic in [PR #11013](https://github.com/leanprover-community/mathlib4/pull/11013).
+This will soon to used to show that they are modular forms.
+  * Xavier Généreux proved the Hadamard three-lines theorem in the special case of the unit vertical strip in [PR #7919](https://github.com/leanprover-community/mathlib4/pull/7919).
+This will be used to interpolate norms.
   * In [PR #12669], Mitchell Lee proved that the completion of a nonarchimedean group is again nonarchimedean.
-  * Jeremy Toh
-    * [PR #8806](https://github.com/leanprover-community/mathlib4/pull/8806) :: feat(Analysis/PSeries): add Schlömilch's generalization of the Cauchy condensation test
-  * María Inés de Frutos-Fernández
-    * [PR #12432](https://github.com/leanprover-community/mathlib4/pull/12432) :: feat(Topology/Algebra/NormedValued): add correspondence
+  * In [PR #12432](https://github.com/leanprover-community/mathlib4/pull/12432), it is shown that non-trivial non-archimedean norms correspond to rank 1 valuations.

 * Category Theory.
   * After an important effort by Joël Riou, derived categories of abelian categories and their triangulated structure are now in Mathlib since [PR #11806](https://github.com/leanprover-community/mathlib4/pull/11806).
 Using the triangulated structure on the homotopy category of an abelian categories (which was already obtained during the [Liquid Tensor Experiment](https://leanprover-community.github.io/blog/posts/lte-final/)), this essentially follows from the localization theorem for triangulated categories [PR #11786](https://github.com/leanprover-community/mathlib4/pull/11786).
 Derived categories shall soon have more applications inside mathlib, thanks to the formalization of total derived functors [PR #12788](https://github.com/leanprover-community/mathlib4/pull/12788) and t-structures [PR #12619](https://github.com/leanprover-community/mathlib4/pull/12619).